Chaste/Chaste.github.io/site/content/docs/user-tutorials/CreatingAndUsingANewCellMutationState.md

 public:
 ```

 The only public method is a default constructor, which just calls the base
 constructor with a single unsigned parameter.
 This sets the value of the
-base class member variable `mColour`{.cpp}, which can be used by visualization tools
+base class member variable `mColour`, which can be used by visualization tools
 to paint cells with this mutation state a distinct colour if required.
 ```cpp
     P53GainOfFunctionCellMutationState()